DeepskyLog/laravel-astronomy-library/docs/docs.md

 ![Delta t values](deltat.png "Delta t values")
 - The formulae for the years that are not tabulated, are taken from the [NASA Eclipse Website](https://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html)

+### Nutation

+- The array that is returned from the calculation of the nutation (Time::nutation(jd)) contains the following information:
+  - nutation in Longitude
+  - nutation in Obliquity
+  - mean Obliquity
+  - true Obliquity

 ## Magnitude

 ### Conversion between NELM, SQM and Bortle Scale